-- 1. This article is based on a briefer treatment in Apple (2006). - 2.
-The Right has been in the forefront of the use of the Internet, not only in creating linkages among existing members on key issues of concern.
-In understanding that youth are among the heaviest users of the Internet, conservative organizations have creatively employed such technology to build sophisticated Web sites whose form and content appeal to youth (Hardisty 1999: 46). - 3.
-In fact, many of these technologies were ultimately not labor saving.
-See Schwarz Cowan (1983) and Strasser (1982). - 4.
-Much of this literature, however, draws upon the experiences of white women.
-The meaning of domesticity and the discourses of motherhood among black women cannot be understood from the standpoint of dominant groups.
+This article is based on a briefer treatment in Michael W. Apple, Educating the "Right" Way: Markets, Standards, God, and Inequality, 2nd ed.
+New York: Routledge, 2006.

+1The Right has been in the forefront of the use of the Internet, not only in creating linkages among existing members on key issues of concern.
+In understanding that youth are among the heaviest users of the Internet, conservative organizations have creatively employed such technology to build sophisticated websites whose form and content appeal to youth (Hardisty, 1999, p.
+46).

+2Actually, many of these technologies in fact were not labor saving ultimately.
+See Schwarz Cowan (1983) and Strasser (1982).

+3Much of this literature, however, draws upon the experiences of White women.
+The meaning of domesticity and the discourses of motherhood among Black women cannot be understood from the standpoint of dominant groups.
 For more on this crucial point, see Boris (1993).
-Since the vast majority of right-wing home schoolers are indeed white, I have drawn here upon a literature that is based in their experiences. - 5.
-I would like to thank Rima D. Apple for her helpful comments on this section. - 6.
-Taken from http://doorposts.net/go\to\ant.htm. - 7.
-One of the most powerful figures in HSLDA is Michael Farris.
+Since the vast majority of right-wing home schoolers are indeed White, I have drawn upon a literature that is based in their experiences.

+4I would like to thank Rima D. Apple for her helpful comments on this section.

+5One of the most powerful figures in HSLDA is Michael Farris.
 He acts as both a public spokesperson for conservative home schoolers and as a legal advocate in court cases around the country.
 Farris has a long history of rightist activism.
-He ran for lieutenant governor of Virginia in 1993 on a strikingly conservative platform.
-Interestingly enough,

-Michael W. Apple is John Bascom Professor of Curriculum and Instruction and Educational Policy Studies at the University of Wisconsin-Madison and Professor of Educational Policy Studies at the University of London, Institute of Education.
-He has written extensively about the relationship between knowledge and power in education.
-Among his recent books are Educating the "Right" Way: Markets, Standards, God, and Inequality (2006), The Subaltern Speak (2006), and Democratic Schools (2007).

-he did not receive the endorsement of a number of other conservative Christian groups and national figures who believed that his public positions might alienate swing voters and actually harm the rightist cause.
+He ran for Lieutenant Governor of Virginia in 1993 on a strikingly conservative platform.
+Interestingly enough, he did not receive the endorsement of a number of other conservative Christian groups and national figures who believed that his public positions might alienate swing voters and actually harm the rightist cause.
 See Rozell and Wilcox (1996).
-For more on rightist campaigns, see Wilcox and Rozell (2000).

-- 8. Taken from http://www.phc.edu/about/FundamentalStatements.asp.
-In 2006, another major, classical liberal arts, was added to the curriculum. - 9.
-I am not assuming the normative heterosexual family here.
+6I am not assuming the normative heterosexual family here.
 There is no literature on gay and lesbian home schoolers.
 Given the ideological position that the vast majority of conservative evangelicals take on the question of sexuality, I am simply reflecting their own assumptions.